PART 2 IN THE SERIES “MEXICO’S STREET DOG HEROES”

 To Sum Up

 Here are some of the people who deserve credit for the efforts described in this week’s blog.
 They are Mexico’s outdoor dog heroes.
-They are the people who care about the wellbeing of these sentient beings who, through no fault of their own, lack adequate care and protection.
+However, there are many more people who care about the wellbeing of these sentient beings.
+And, without any doubt, they are all trying to help these innocent animals who lack adequate care and protection.
 Thank you for what you do!

 - Kelly Whittemore and Stephanie La